hwxi/hwxi.github.io/RESEARCH/README.md

 general, and it should permit extensive error checking, facilitate proofs of program properties and possess a correct and efficient implementation.
-Invariably, there will be conflicts among these goals, which must be resolved with trade-offs being carefully made.
+Invariably, there will be conflicts among these goals, which must be resolved with trade-offs being carefully tailored.
 In order to make significant progress, I firmly believe the necessity to adopt approaches that can scale well.

 ## Types for Verification

 Types have been invented for many purposes in the course of programming language design and implementation.
-For instance, types are C are primarily used for determining data layouts at compile-time.
+For instance, types in C are primarily used for determining data layouts at compile-time.
 In order for types to be used for verification, the underlying type system should be sound (or at least assumed to be sound).
 For a property on a program to be verified, the property is encoded into the